MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### What are the licensing implications of generally available Copilot capabilities for end users of Power Apps and Dynamics 365 apps?

-The Copilot features for end-users embedded in model driven apps enhance our current business application capabilities for both Dynamics 365 apps and Power Platform.
+The Copilot features for end-users embedded in model-driven apps enhance our current business application capabilities for both Dynamics 365 apps and Power Platform.

 To utilize these features, you need a premium Dynamics 365 Enterprise license.